Difficulties in working with traditional cutters

-Members stressed that this difference in the perception and identification of cutters influence the way participants are selected by NGOs to be sponsored, given money or skills within conversion projects.
+Members stressed that this difference in the perception and identification of cutters influences the way participants are selected by NGOs to be sponsored, given money or skills within conversion projects.

 Addressing the true incentives behind the practice

-Another difficulty in implementing Conversion of cutters as a strategy against FGM is that it is based on the idea that cutters are motivated by money.
+Another difficulty in implementing the conversion of cutters as a strategy against FGM is that it is based on the idea that cutters are motivated by money.
 Several members pointed out that this is not necessarily the case.
-Instead, members stressed that FGM practitioners are often motivated by the power and respect they have in their community.
-In fact, some members argued that for a number of cutters, practicing FGM is considered as a calling, a sense of community spiritual beliefs.This fact makes it difficult for them to drop the knife if their spiritual beliefs are not addressed, even if they are proposed another livelihood.
+Instead, members stressed that FGM practitioners are often motivated by the power and respect that they have in their community.
+In fact, some members argued that for a number of cutters, practicing FGM is considered a calling.This fact makes it difficult for them to drop the knife if their spiritual beliefs are not addressed, even if they are proposed another livelihood.
 Members also emphasized that FGM is not just an individual who practices the act and can be given incentives to stop, rather, it is a whole system that needs to be dismantled.

 Medicalization of the practice

 Another difficulty of working with traditional practitioners of FGM that was raised by CoP members, is the medicalization of the practice.
 Simply informing communities and traditional cutters of the consequences of FGM is not enough to bring the practice to an end because this may then lead to medicalization, as is currently the case in Kisii, Kenya, for example.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».